iBicha/playlet/docs/README.md

 - `/debug/libpkg` to inspect files under Playlet Lib
 - `/debug/tmp` and `/debug/cachefs` to inspect files in temporary and cache

-These are useful to see if the files and caching are working as expected
+These are useful to see if the files and caching are working as expected.

 ### Releases from Github

-Since Component Libraries are simply zip files hosted some https endpoint, Github releases are used to host and deliever Playet Lib to users.
+Since Component Libraries are simply zip files hosted at some https endpoint, Github releases are used to host and deliver Playet Lib to users.
 By default, Playlet grabs `https://github.com/iBicha/playlet/releases/latest/download/playlet-lib.zip` and loads it, but this can be pointed to somewhere else, if for some reason the Github repository becomes unavailable.

 ### Dev library hosted by VS Code Extension